Prisoners are accommodated in single cells

 The non-isolated cells gets cold air currents at night.
 Prisoners stay warm by filling up plastic bottles with hot water.

 Small furniture and others objects required on a daily basis are the responsibility of the inmates; plastic chairs, small tables and cupboards are on sale in the canteen.

-Inmates have access to a water source
+Prisoners have access to water

 outside the cell/dormitory

 Access to water varies depending on the institutions.
 In some places like the Bandirma prison (north-west), water is restricted.